chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

 The lifetime checker starts by inferring the lifetime of each variable.
 It considers the ways that the variable is set:

- * if the variable is a reference to another variable, its its lifetime will be the scope of that variable
+ * if the variable is a reference to another variable, then its lifetime will be the scope of that variable
  * if a borrow is assigned or initialized from another variable, then its lifetime will be at most the lifetime of the other variable
- * if the variable is set by a function call, the lifetime is inferred according to rules described below
+ * if the variable is set by a function call, then the lifetime is inferred according to rules described below

 Inference proceeds until the minimum inferred lifetime of each variable is